 Check here for more Tesla charger adapters.

 The fourth type of Tesla charger is Tesla Superchargers.
 Every electric vehicle owner would love to be able to charge on a Tesla Supercharger network.
-Unfortunately, even with an adapter, you cannot charge your ID.4 on a Tesla Supercharger.
+Fortunately, on November 1, 2021, Musk announced that you can charge your Non-Tesla on a Tesla Supercharger.